enua/gnommeTown/README.md

 # Gnomme Town

 Gnomme town is a beatiful place, with hundred of gnomme workers.
 This project allows you to show their relationship, conditions, their jobs, ...

-Historicly in gnomme town, the end of first name is used as gender.
-Names ended in vocal is used for females, otherwise is for male.
+Historically in gnomme town, the end of first name is used to know the gnomme gender.
+The names that end up in vocal will be used for females, otherwise is for male.

 ## Installation